JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150

 To understand the variations of the clump properties in more detail, we make spatially resolved maps of the rest-optical continuum, comparing them against the UV maps.
 Based on the redshifts and the \beagle{} SED fits to the integrated photometry, we are able to identify filters that are least impacted by nebular lines and thus are dominated by the continuum emission from the nebular gas and older stellar populations.
 We present the optical continuum morphology in Figure~\ref{fig:uv-opt}.
 In general, the optical morphology appears to also be clumpy, resembling the structures seen in the UV.
 We do not find evidence for very red clumps dominated by extremely old stellar population or obscured star formation that were previously hidden in the UV.
-Such reddened nuclear structures may appear at later epochs or in higher mass reionization-era galaxies.
+Such reddened nuclear structures may appear at later epochs or in higher mass reionization-era galaxies (also see the recent results from the GLASS-JWST program in \citealt{Treu2022}).
+The overall very similar rest-UV and rest-optical morphology for $z\gtrsim6$ galaxies is also consistent with the recent findings with the NIRCam imaging in the GLASS-JWST program \citep{Treu2022}.
 For the systems in this sample, the rest-optical emission peaks where the UV clumps are located.
 For each clump, the offsets between the optical and UV peaks ($\lesssim$ 0.03\arcsec{}) are found to be within the astrometric uncertainties (0.015--0.025\arcsec{}).
 It is apparent in Figure~\ref{fig:uv-opt} that the ratio of UV to optical luminosity varies from clump to clump, with some of UV-bright regions significantly fainter at longer wavelengths (e.g., 9271-C2), reflecting the variations in age and attenuation discussed above.
 This also leads to observable offsets between the integrated barycenter of the two maps (i.e., the first-moment flux weighted center; see \citealt{Bowler2017}), with the largest offset found in EGSZ-9338153359 at 0.16\arcsec{}.